near/community/meetings/infra.md

 - Discuss archival vs non-archival nodes discussion for tomorrow.
 - Archival nodes are running a hotfix and we have to figure out a way to upgrade that.
 The new release should fix this across the network.

+## Nov 5th 2020
+### Weekly team updates:
+Nick:
+- Terraform setup & test on crashnet.
+Initialize new nodes that are spawned.
+Use packer image to start the nodes.
+Created an epic for the work on rpc nodes infra

+Sandi:
+- Split nightly and stable releases.
+Nightly takes master and builds with nightly features enabled.
+CI for both with nightly features and without feature flags.
+Fix certificate on nearprotocol.com.
+- Testnet release
+- change to deploy scripts.
+Change from pulling from release page to pulling from master
+- CI pipeline for nearup for mainnet: update S3 files
+- betanet hardfork: 1) prepare the announcement 2) generate new genesis 3) shutdown current nodes 4) Distribute tokens and let new validators join

+Mario:
+- Publicly available archival node backups
+- coredumps
+- rpc benchmark investigation.
+Used gas_price for benchmark and rpc nodes work fine up to tens of thousands of rps.

+### Discussion

+We hardcode bootnodes into config.json.
+We don't know ip addresses of nodes before they are provisioned --> addressed by using static ip addresses